 5E-SESE is federally-funded research project aimed at developing an online professional development system in science for special educators.
 The system includes self-directed modules and individualized coaching for teachers who teach science to students with significant cognitive disabilities.
 5E-SESE develops teachers' capacity to provide effective science instruction, combining features of Universal Design for Learning (UDL) and an inquiry-based science teaching model of instruction (called "5E" which stands for Engage – Explore – Explain – Elaborate – Evaluate).

-During the first half of 2020, we will recruit sites for the Fall 2020 field test.
 Sites may be specific schools or entire districts.
 In phase 2, the sites must include teachers who provide science instruction to students with significant cognitive disabilities in grades 3-5.
 While individual teachers are welcome, it is preferred that multiple teachers from one site participate.

 A district may participate in more than one research phase; however, a single school (or any eligible teacher) may only participate in one phase.
 It is preferred that a district volunteer for one phase and include multiple schools (or sites) during that phase.

 When the 4-year research study is over, all sites will have access to the final version of the PD system.
 One benefit to participating in early phases is that district staff will help shape the PD system before it is finalized.
 That involvement will lead to higher quality PD design, which will benefit future teachers who participate in the system.
 Also, teachers who participate will be gaining valuable science content knowledge and knowledge of how to adapt science lessons for students with significant cognitive disabilities.